Hooray for Boobies: Release and promotion

 "Right Turn Clyde" features a chorus parodying Pink Floyd's hit single "Another Brick in the Wall Part II"; "All in all you're just another dick with no balls."
 Because of the issue, the album was delayed in the US.
 It was eventually resolved and the album was finally released in the US.
 In Europe, the album was initially released without the song or "Take the Long Way Home", thus containing only 45 CD tracks.
 Later pressings featured the complete track list.
+The two tracks were first released on a European CD single of "The Ballad of Chasey Lain" in 2000, prior to the reissue.
 The original version of "Take the Long Way Home", containing samples of someone saying "May I have your attention please?
 May I have your attention please?" before the verses and "That's enough.
 I said that's enough!" at the end of the song, can be heard on the 1999 acetate CD and a 2016 CD reissue of the album.
 Australian editions of the album only ever contained 45 tracks – the album was never reissued there with the complete track list, however in recent years, US imports with the complete track list have been available for sale in Australian shops.

 A "clean" version of the CD was released titled simply Hooray.
 It featured an alternative cover image of a cow's udder.

 The track "The Inevitable Return of the Great White Dope" appeared on the Scary Movie soundtrack.

 The track "Magna Cum Nada" appeared in the movie Loser.

 A double vinyl version of the album, with the American track listing, was released in 2000 and is currently out of print.
-A new single vinyl release, on blue vinyl and with the original European track list, was released on 22 July 2016.
+A new single vinyl release, on blue vinyl and with the original European track list, was released on July 22, 2016.
 Neither vinyl release includes the hidden track.
-A third reissue was announced for 28 February 2020 as a double album, with "Take the Long Way Home" and "Right Turn Clyde", on transparent vinyl.
+A third reissue was announced for February 28, 2020, as a double album, with "Take the Long Way Home" and "Right Turn Clyde", on transparent vinyl.
+In October 2024, a 25th-anniversary vinyl release was announced, featuring several remixes as bonus tracks.